Joan E. Biren: Later career and recognition

+Biren received the Alice Austen Award in 2018 for the Advancement of Photography.
+In 2017, she received an honorary doctorate from her alma mater, Mount Holyoke College.

-Biren's papers and visual materials are permanently archived at The Sophia Smith Collection, the premiere women's history collection, at Smith College.
-Many of her photographs are located at the Library of Congress in Washington, D.C.
+Biren's papers and visual materials are permanently archived at the Sophia Smith Collection at Smith College.
+Some of her work is held at the Library of Congress in Washington, D.C.
 In addition, George Washington University houses a collection of photographs used in Queerly Visible: 1971–1991.

-From Biren's oral history in the Rainbow History Project collection: